-The Fort Worden Lifelong Learning Center, located in the park's main campus, is operated by the Fort Worden Public Development Authority (PDA).
-Information about food, lodging, programs and events at the learning center can be found on the PDA's website
+The Fort Worden Lifelong Learning Center, located in the park's main campus, is operated by The Fort Worden Hospitality.
+Information about food, lodging, programs and events at the learning center can be found on the PDA's website.

 - Hiking trail

 Use our interactive ADA recreation map to search for other state parks with ADA amenities and facilities.

 Fort Worden offers dozens of outstanding day-use and picnic areas.
 Whether overlooking the high centennial cliffs of Artillery Hill, the often wild Strait of Juan de Fuca, or a placid vista encompassing the distant Mt.
 Baker, framed by Point Wilson Lighthouse and the Port Townsend Marine Science Center on the end of the pier.
 Numerous day-use picnic tables and fire boxes provide for an excellent picnic spot.
 The Cable House Canteen is an on-site food and convenience store, offering sundries, delicious burgers or hot breakfast entrées.